What Are Your Options If Someone Defames Your Business?

 As part of that, you should gather evidence that demonstrates three key facts.

-That the statement caused you financial harm.
-You can work with a New York business law attorney to establish this.
+You must prove the false statement caused financial harm.
+You can work with a New York business law attorney to establish how the defamation directly affected your business.
 But basically, you need to link the false statement with negative financial consequences for your company.
-You might need an expert witness to assist with this crucial causal link.
+This may include lost business opportunities, lost profits, and loss of customers due to a damaged business reputation.

 Don’t Let Someone Defame Your Business